-Two weeks earlier, on October 3, 1996, he had been appointed Police Chief of the Jackson Township Police Department in Clermont County.
-Chief Hess resigned position after two years, on January 1, 1999.
+Two weeks earlier, on October 3, 1996, he had been appointed Police Chief of the Jackson Township Police Department in Montgomery County.
+Chief Hess resigned from that position after two years, on January 7, 1999.

-On January 1, 1999, he was named the first Executive Director of the UCPA and served as such until 2015.
-He was also the USPCA Historian and authored a book.
-Director Hess finally retired in 2015 with almost half a century of service to his community and law enforcement.
+One week earlier, on January 1, 1999, he was named the first Executive Director of the UCPA.
+He was also the USPCA Historian.
+On January 1, 2009, he authored a book: 1970-2008 USPCA History (The U.S. Police Canine Association) Inaugural Issue 2007-2008 National Trial Results.
+The USCPA has an award, the Russ Hess Lifetime Achievement Award, which is given out during national competitions to "individual(s) who, during their lifetimes, have made significant and selfless contributions to the field of K9" as selected by the USPCA Awards Committee.
+Director Hess finally retired in 2015 with more than half a century of service to his country, community, and law enforcement.

-The USCPA has an award, the Russ Hess Lifetime Achievement Award, which is given out during national competitions to

-"individual(s) who, during their lifetimes, have made significant and selfless contributions to the field of K9" as selected by the USPCA Awards Committee"